Students may apply for graduate assistantships in Women's and Gender Studies, which is a paid salary position.

 What is the Monetary Award?

-Full assistantships pay a stipend of $8892 for the academic year, plus a waiver of both in-state and out-of-state tuition for the period of appointment.
-Assistantships are renewable for the second year of the program.
-On occasion, partial assistantships may be awarded.
+Full time assistantships pay a salary of $4,800 per semester.
+Non-resident students that receive a graduate assistantship may qualify for in-state tuition and fees.
+Assistantships may be renewable for the second year of the program.
+On occasion, half time assistantships may be awarded.

 How do I Apply?